pyweeker/musicolearn/README.md

 # musicolearn
 learn music theory and funny experiment, with python, music 21 and arcade library.
+This is C major (Do majeur) for the moment.

 Notation is international , you can change the png files to change the texture to get french notation. i can do it, later...